devlibx/easy/README.md

 3. rps - if you know "rps" of API call, then you should set `rps` e.g. rps: 100.
 The EasyHttp will automatically setup required threads to support concurrent calls.
 You don't need to set `concurrency` manually.
 For example, if timeout=20 and rps=100 then EasyHttp will set `concurrency=2`
+4. waitBeforeClosingCircuitAfterError = when circuit is opened due to error, all the calls to external service will not be done (circuit breaker will avoid calling external service). <br>
+   However, circuit breaker has to check after some time e.g. 10sec to see if external service is up of not.
+To do this it allows few calls to go to external service to see if external service is up. <br>
+   This time is configured using ```waitBeforeClosingCircuitAfterError (default 10sec)```. <br>
+   If you keep it too small e.g. 10-50ms; your circuit breaker will call external service frequently after error. <br>
+   If you keep it large e.g. 30sec then; your circuit breaker will wait for 30 sec before calling external service.
+      And you can see many request are failing.

 When you set `rps` then you have to consider `rps` from the single node i.e. how many requests this single node is going to call.
 For example, if you call an external API with 1000 `rps`; and you run 10 nodes, then a single node has rps=100